 The state DOH has moved to Phase 1B1 of the vaccine distribution plan, which includes anyone 65 and older, and all people 50 and older who also live in a multigenerational household.
-Read more about this in the state website.
+With the increasing vaccine supplies received by the state and the assumption that it will continue to increase, Gov. Inslee announced on March 4, 2021 the projected COVID-19 vaccination timeline in the coming weeks.
+Read more about the COVID-19 vaccine here.